 Common Funding includes three budgets or programmes into which all NATO nations pay an annual contribution based on an agreed cost share formula: the Civil and Military Budgets and the NATO Security Investment Programme (NSIP).
 The Military Budget (operations and maintenance costs) and NSIP (capital investment) are together known as Military Common Funding.
 They are the only funding areas where the NATO authorities identify requirements and set priorities in line with the Alliance's objectives and priorities.

 The NATO Security Investment Programme (NSIP) is managed by the NATO Investment Committee (IC).
-The yearly NSIP expenditure level is approximately €700M (2013).
-It is financed from national defence budgets, supervised by the Investment Committee, with projects implemented by NATO member national authorities (referred to as the Host Nation - see Section 5 for further detail) and NATO Agencies (acting as the 'Host Nation').
+The yearly NSIP expenditure level is approximately €700M (2015).
+It is financed from national defence budgets, supervised by the Investment Committee, with projects implemented by NATO member national authorities (referred to as the Host Nation) and NATO Agencies (acting as the 'Host Nation').
 The NSIP funds the investment aspects of:

 The Civil Budget funds:

 - the operation and maintenance of the NATO HQ facility and site (national Delegations are nationally funded)